j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 To send Ether to another address click on `Send Ether & Tokens` in the navigation bar.
 You'll be asked to unlock your wallet again, you can use either your keystore file or private key.

 Now you can enter the details of your transaction.
-You'll need to enter the recipients address and the amount to send. `Gas Limit` is the transaction fee, and should remain default.
+You will need to enter the recipients address and the amount to send. `Gas Limit` is the transaction fee, you should leave it default.

 ![send details pic](/reviews-guides/myetherwallet_02-04-18/myetherwallet-media/myether_send-addramt_cropped.png)

 Review the details and click the `Generate Transaction` button.
 You'll be shown what the completed transaction looks like before it's broadcast to the network.
-When you're ready click the `Send Transaction` button.
+When you're ready, click the `Send Transaction` button.

 ![send pushtx](/reviews-guides/myetherwallet_02-04-18/myetherwallet-media/myether_send-pushtx_cropped.png)